laravel/docs/dusk.md

         }
     }

-The `macro` function accepts a name as its first argument, and a Closure as its second.
-The macro's Closure will be executed when calling the macro as a method on a `Browser` implementation:
+The `macro` function accepts a name as its first argument, and a closure as its second.
+The macro's closure will be executed when calling the macro as a method on a `Browser` implementation:

     $this->browse(function ($browser) use ($user) {
         $browser->visit('/pay')